 - Hoping to become opioid free.

 - Wishing you could take that first step, but you don’t know how.

 Physical Component Behind Opioid Use Disorder

-First, it’s important for you to know that you are not alone.
+First, you need to know that you are not alone.
 Not by a longshot.
 Opioid use disorder (OUD) affects 3 million people in the U.S. and 16 million people worldwide.
 In fact, although the United States makes up only 4.6% of the world’s population, we consume 80% of the world’s available opioids.

 There are many reasons why many experience OUD, but the most significant factor has been the incredible underestimation of the addictive nature of opioids.
 We now know that opioid manufacturers paying doctors in the United States enormous sums of money for prescribing opioids.
 The more the doctors prescribed, the more they got paid.
 In 2014 and 2015, opioid manufacturers shelled out six figures to hundreds of doctors, and about a thousand more earned over $25,000 each.